 COVID Vaccine Facts and Myths

-And the most important COVID vaccine fact: The best way to protect yourself and others from the virus is to get the vaccine when it is available to you.
+The best way to protect yourself and others from the virus is to get vaccinated.

-Here we bust some myths about vaccines in general, below we debunk myths about the COVID vaccine.
+Here we bust some myths about vaccines in general.
+Below, we debunk myths specifically pertaining to the COVID-19 vaccine.

 Myth: COVID-19 vaccines can give you COVID-19.